 The True Cost of Valentine's Day Roses & How to Get Fresh Ones

-Truth About Red Roses
+The Truth About Red Roses on Valentine's Day

 Radio ads for Valentine’s Day flowers give the impression that you will be ordering from a florist and that special care will be taken to assure your gift arrives fresh and gorgeous.
 “Picked fresh from the field and rushed to your doorstep,” they say.

-FTD and the Advent of Flower Delivery
+The History of Flower Delivery

 FTD (Florist’s Transworld Delivery) was established in 1910 and was the granddaddy of all floral wire services.
 Everyone recognizes the little Mercury deliveryman logo on the windows of shops offering this service.
 Years ago, FTD was a useful and excellent floral service for sending flowers across the country and even out of the country.